humzakh/removed/README.md

 So, I figured I'd make an app that directly retrieves archived data from pushshift.io, the source removeddit and ceddit get their data from.

-Introducing "[removed]," an app that quickly brings up a dialog displaying a removed comment's data.
+Introducing "[removed]," an app that quickly displays a dialog with a removed comment's data.

 Unremoving a comment now only takes a few simple steps: